qsd5k32/timino/README.md

 - Uses PDO for any database requests, comes with an additional PDO debug tool to emulate your SQL statements commented code
 - Uses only native PHP code, so people don't have to learn a framework
-- Uses Services to perform diffrent tasks
+- Uses Services to perform different tasks
 - Ability to create own services

 ### Requirements :